 - Libraries of promotional events (so you can quickly and easily plug into annual retailer plans)

 - Visual reports that show spend and the promotional effectiveness

 Syndicated Data and TPO Integration

 TPO doesn’t require difficult connections or integrations.
 Integrations between TPO and syndicated are basically an exchange of flat files across an FTP site, which can be automated.

 TPO does not require syndicated providers like Nielsen and IRI to work with or provide the data to your TPO vendor.
-TPO system administrators/users simply upload the syndicated data (in a required format, which T-Pro provides examples of and assists with initial formatting of the data).
+TPO system administrators/users simply upload the syndicated data (in a required format, which TPO software provides examples of and assists with initial formatting of the data).